nathaliesommer/PredPrey-HabitatDomains/RScripts/ReadMe.md

 [RScripts/StatsModels_survival_v2.R](RScripts/StatsModels_survival_v2.R): Current script for survival models and figures for the manuscript

-[RScripts/DataPrep_Final.R](RScripts/DataPrep_Final.R): Current script used to import table output from Netlogo and clean it up to be used in R.
+[DataPrep_Final.R](DataPrep_Final.R): Current script used to import table output from Netlogo and clean it up to be used in R.